paradisetechsoftsolutions/Basic_docker/README.md

 <li>To check Docker and containers info</br>
 <strong>$ docker info</strong></li></br>

-<li>Find out which users are in the docker group and allowed to start docker containers.</li>
+<li>Find out which users are in the docker group and who is allowed to start docker containers.</li>
  <ol>
     <li><strong>$ getent group sudo</strong></li>